Monday, September 11th will be pre-conference programming, with the full conference starting on Tuesday, September 12th at 7:30am.

 Learn about the impacts of Oregon Food Bank’s Partner Agency Training series which focuses on practicing equity and social justice.
 Discussions during workshops on Racial Justice, Community Leadership Development, LGBTQ Justice, Cultural Responsiveness, and other topics are reshaping our network.
 OFB staff will highlight the impacts of the series and two agencies will discuss the utility of the trainings in their agencies.

-Erik Talkin, CEO, Food Bank of Santa Barbara County; Rodolfo Herrera Community Programs Coordinator, Food Bank of Santa Barbara County
+Erik Talkin, CEO, Food Bank of Santa Barbara County; and Dora E. Martinez, Community Development Manager, Community Food Bank of Southern Arizona

 Building Member Relationships: From Transactional to Reciprocal